Pingid/blog/essays/#live-burlington-house.md

 The early 20th century China had a problem, they weren’t being taken seriously abroad and as a result were not being supported in any of their territorial disputes.
 But by carefully pushing an image of China that was both grand but also humble, not by pushing their own propaganda but by moderating Foreign cinema and promoting their art they were able to paint a new picture of themselves.
 “Of course, this new image of China, of noble peasants, of a people who were ‘wise’, ‘spiritual’, deeply cultured and artistic, adept with brush and ink, and infused with a love of connoisseurship, was as much a caricature in its way and as unrepresentative as any other” (Bickers, 2017, p.172).

-###References
+### References

 BBC News.
 (2017).
-China profile - Timeline - BBC News. [online] Available at: http://www.bbc.co.uk/news/world-asia-pacific-13017882 [Accessed 12 Mar.
+China profile - Timeline - BBC News. [online] Available at: [http://www.bbc.co.uk/news/world-asia-pacific-13017882](http://www.bbc.co.uk/news/world-asia-pacific-13017882)[Accessed 12 Mar.
 2017].

 Bickers, R. (2017).
 Out of China: How the Chinese ended the era of western domination.
 1st ed.
 Allen Lane.

 Chang-meng, Y. (2017).
-Recent Books on China. [online] Available at: http://www.chinaheritagequarterly.org/030/features/pdf/1936/Articles/Recent English Books on China.pdf [Accessed 15 Apr.
+Recent Books on China. [online] Available at: [http://www.chinaheritagequarterly.org/030/features/pdf/1936/Articles/Recent](http://www.chinaheritagequarterly.org/030/features/pdf/1936/Articles/Recent) English Books on China.pdf [Accessed 15 Apr.
 2017].

 Gilbert, R. (1926).
 What's wrong with China.
 1st ed.
 London.